JohanEddeland/ssy191_2022/README.md

 # SSY191 Project

+## First part of the course: Generate code from Simulink
 The Simulink code generation part of the course can be found in *generate_code*.
 In addition to the original source code for the quadrotor, see *src* directory, the folder *simulink-model* contains the templates for the Simulink and Simscape models that you will use during the course.
 The contents of this folder is as follows:

 * closed_loop_script.m -- Script for running tests with Breach.
 Will be used for automated testing.